pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Using standard PPM output (trainer port)
 The multiprotocol TX module can be used on any TX with a trainer port.

+Channels order is AETR by default but can be changed in the source code.

 The protocol selection is done via a dip switch or a rotary dip switch for access to up to 15 different protocols.
 The selection must be done before the power is applied.

 To bind a model press the bind button, apply power and then release.

 ###Using a serial output
 The multiprotocol TX module can be used on a Turnigy 9X, 9XR, 9XR Pro, Taranis, ... running er9x or ersky9X.
 (A version for OpenTX is being looked at)

+Channels order is AETR by default but can be changed in the source code.

 This enables full integration using the radio GUI to setup models with all the available protocols options.